 What Are Wisconsin’s Laws on Texting While Driving?

 Texting while driving is against the law in Wisconsin.
-It is a form of distracted driving that takes drivers’ attention from the road.
-Almost 3,000 people are killed on US roads each year, and a further 400,000 are injured because of distracted driving crashes.
+It is a form of distracted driving that takes drivers’ attention away from the road.
+In the US alone, almost 3,000 people are killed and 400,000 are injured each year because of distracted driving crashes.

 Wisconsin’s fatal automotive crashes reached a 5-year high in 2020, with 540 deaths.
 Despite this, Wisconsin has a lower motor vehicle death rate than over 62% of other US states.
 This may be in part because Wisconsin enforces strict distracted driving laws, particularly when it comes to cell phone use.